ViktorVektor/MiniQuadcopter/README.md

 ![20210612_031531](https://user-images.githubusercontent.com/41247872/132414129-9f696ef7-e17e-4897-9859-c882d4a8e86c.jpg)

 A Sub-250g DIY drone.
 Capable of FPV, 3-4S batteries, with 1407 motors and a 3" toohpick frame.
+This build came out to be around 248g with the battery.

 ### Design Constraints